17. DPDK Test Suite

 This example assumes that you have setup SSH keys in both the system under test and traffic generator nodes.

-# define one execution environment
+# define one test run environment

-- build_targets:
+- dpdk_build:

 os: linux